-Any type of coolant leak (antifreeze leak), no matter how minor, has the ability to wreak havoc on your engine.
-The potential for leaking antifreeze within the cooling system has become a primary focus for late-model alloy engine operational safeguards; any serious fluctuation can result in a flurry of P codes and a noticeable reduction in performance.
+Any type of coolant leak (antifreeze leak), no matter how minor, can wreak havoc on your engine.
+The potential for leaking antifreeze within the cooling system has become a primary focus for late-model alloy engine operational safeguards; any severe fluctuation can result in a flurry of P codes and a noticeable reduction in performance.

 Table of Contents